wp-plugins/twine-social/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Added new support multiple Twine Social applications.
+Choose your specific application when setting up the Wordpress Widget.

 = 1.3 =
 * Added new support for Topics in short codes and Widgets.
 Now, group and display social your content, like "Videos" or "Press Releases" in relevant sections of your Wordpress blog.
 Super awesome!
 Setup your Topics in your [Twine Social Admin Console](http://customer.twinesocial.com/appTopic/edit).